hakanyildizhan/LinkDownloader/README.md

 ## How To Use
 Provide links at the console separated by semicolon (;) or place the links in the Links.xml in the provided structure.

-For pattern matching, simply put an asterisk (&ast;) on the numeric part that changes, and than the numeric range at the end in brackets.
+For pattern matching, simply put an asterisk (&ast;) on the numeric part that changes, and then the numeric range at the end in brackets.

 Works with numerics with leading zeroes as well. (such as 01, 02.. etc)